OBSA Peer Mentorship

 Each year, we request demographic information (students who self-identify as having African descent) from the 5 undergraduate colleges and invite these students to apply.
 Whether or not you receive this email, you can access the application from June-August each year on this webpage!
 The yearly deadline to apply is mid-August, however we accept applications case-by-case and on a rolling basis through October, depending on the availability of mentors.
 Early application is encouraged.

 Where to apply

 Application is required for enrollment and we try our best to ensure student preferences for mentors are met!
 This is a 5 college program with students representing each of The Claremont Colleges.
-Depending on mentor availability, students can expect a mentor that shares a combination of their home college, field of study, extracurricular interests and cultural background.
+Depending on mentor availability and expressed preferences, students can expect a mentor that shares a combination of their home college, field of study, extracurricular interests, personal identities and cultural background.

 The program is designed to work WITH your academic responsibilities, extracurricular activities, employment and other obligations.
 Events that are mandatory are announced early and spread throughout the semester during times we anticipate students are most available.

 While the expectation is that students participate as fully as they are able and meet the requirements for participation (consistent communication and follow through for both mentors and mentees), the program is flexible and individual support is built into the structure to ensure the experience is tailored and smooth for each student.

 Mentors volunteer and are trained by OBSA staff prior to entering their mentoring relationships.
 Most mentors are former mentees or have participated in previous years as a mentor.
 They are engaged leaders committed to the success of their mentees, and use their knowledge as current students to provide perspective, guidance and a personal connection.